github/site-policy/Policies/dmca-takedown-policy.md

 ### E. Repeated Infringement

-It is the policy of GitHub, in appropriate circumstances and in its sole discretion, to disable and/or terminate the accounts of users who may infringe upon the copyrights or other intellectual property rights of GitHub and/or others.
+It is the policy of GitHub, in appropriate circumstances and in its sole discretion, to disable and terminate the accounts of users who may infringe upon the copyrights or other intellectual property rights of GitHub or others.

 ### F. Submitting Notices